forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 #### Reasons for a Truce
 With the daily tragedies occurring and military analyses and decision required during a war, it can be hard to focus essential topics such as:
 * Overall goals: Increasing security, good and peaceful relations with neighbors.
 Serving [the wishes of] all the people.
-* Strengthen global security and make the world more peaceful - stopping military actions is a first step towards peace.
+* Strengthen global security and make the world more peaceful - stopping military actions is a first step.
-* Tackling the fundamental question of international law such as under which circumstances a region has the right for which degree of autonomy or even joining another country or alliance if such a right exists.
+* Tackling the fundamental question of international law such as under which circumstances a region has the right for which degree of autonomy or even joining another country or alliance if such a right exists (further notes on the page [Governance and Self Determination](../jurisprudence/governance_and_self_determination.md)).
-  > Self-determination including [regional] autonomy is ideally [clearer] specified (further considerations on the [Page on Universal Rights&Rules](../jurisprudence/governance_and_self_determination.md)).
-Then autonomy questions for regions such as Scotland (how the UK allows Scotland to decide itself is considered exemplary.), Taiwan, Donbas, Kosovo, Basque County, Quebec, regions where natives live in the US, Canada, Australia and so on can be handled according to specified principles (the situations for named regions differ hugely, so possibly a set of principles is needed).
-In some cases a possible solution could be the right for a self determined local government with certain economic freedoms and possibly independent 'regional' sport teams e.g. for football (if wished, the UK shows it works.
-Though the gain of local identification and the chance to play seems to come at some cost in competitiveness).

 > Here, the focus is on [searching paths to] peace and *not* on military topics. <!-- tactical/military discussions are challenging anyways to keep neutrality (unless [considered] useful for both)-->